MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 By understanding version storage on a site, you can better optimize the Version history settings to meet your organization’s recovery objectives and manage storage costs.

 This tutorial shows how you can generate a version storage usage report and analyze it to better understand the version storage footprint of the site.
-The report can also be used to [run ‘What-if’ analysis](tutorial-run-what-if-analysis.md) of applying different Version limits or trimming existing versions.
+The report can also be used to [run ‘what-if’ analysis](tutorial-run-what-if-analysis.md) of applying different version limits or trimming existing versions.

 In this tutorial we cover how to:

-- Generate Version storage usage report file for site or library.
+- Generate version storage usage report file for site or library.
 - Check progress of report generation.
 - Understand the report file.
 - Analyze version storage use using Excel or PowerShell.